Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I: Degeneration Hodge-to-de Rham

 There are similar isomorphisms for weakly unital and non-unital $\A$-algebras, if one replaces $C_{\bullet}(A_0,A_0)$ by $C_{\bullet}^{mod}(A_0,A_0)$.
 Also one has similar isomorphisms for $\Z/2$-graded $\A$-algebras. \end{conj}

-The last conjecture presumably gives an isomorphism used in [DI], but does not imply the degeneration conjecture.
+The Conjecture \ref{p-adic version} presumably gives an isomorphism used in [DI], but does not imply the degeneration conjecture.

-\begin{rmk} As we will explain elsewhere there are similar conjectures for saturated $\A$-categories (recall that they are generalizations of homologically smooth compact $\A$-algebras).
+\begin{rmk} One can formulate similar conjectures for saturated $\A$-categories, which are categorical generalizations of homologically smooth compact $\A$-algebras.
 This observation supports the idea of introducing the category $NCMot$ of non-commutative pure motives.
-Objects of the latter will be saturated $\A$-categories over a field, and $Hom_{NCMot}({\cal C}_1,{\cal C}_2)= K_0(Funct({\cal C}_1,{\cal C}_2))\otimes {\Q}/equiv$ where ${K}_0$ means the $K_0$-group of the $\A$-category of functors and $equiv$ means numerical equivalence (i.e. the quivalence relation generated by the kernel of the Euler form $\langle E, F \rangle:=\chi(RHom(E,F))$, where $\chi$ is the Euler characteristic).
-The above category is worth of consideration and will be discussed elsewhere (see [Ko4]).
-In particular, one can formulate non-commutative analogs of Weil and Beilinson conjectures for the category $NCMot$.
+Objects of the latter are saturated $\A$-categories over a field, and $Hom_{NCMot}({\cal C}_1,{\cal C}_2)= K_0(Funct({\cal C}_1,{\cal C}_2))\otimes {\Q}/equiv$.
+Here ${K}_0$ means the $K_0$-group of the $\A$-category of functors and $equiv$ means numerical equivalence, i.e. the equivalence relation generated by the kernel of the Euler form $\langle E, F \rangle:=\chi(RHom(E,F))$, where $\chi$ is the Euler characteristic.
+Some of the properties of the category $NCMot$ are discussed in [Ko4].
+One can formulate non-commutative analogs of Weil and Beilinson conjectures for the category $NCMot$.

 \end{rmk}